 #5.
 Land Use Management

-New Orleans in Louisiana is using the image and video surveillance over wetlands to monitor water levels and plant health.
+New Orleans in Louisiana is using image and video surveillance over wetlands to monitor water levels and plant health.
 Today’s technologies are increasingly allowing the public to contribute to rich datasets with their smartphones for use in soil protection and land management.
-Data analytics is helping governments set up infrastructure close-by and enable easy access to citizens.
+Data analytics is helping governments set up infrastructure close by and enable easy access to citizens.

 #6.
 Renewable Energy

 Analytics is helping governments integrate renewable energy usage into their traditional energy usage.
-Data is also helping to increase the efficiency of public transport and carpool.
+Data is also helping to increase the efficiency of public transport and carpooling.
 IoT is helping renewable energy companies bring efficiency into their processes and reduce costs, by remote monitoring.
-It is delivering a range of essential benefits such as automated management of wind and solar farms, optimized maintenance schedules, improved safety by detecting hazards – thus helping the energy companies increase efficiency and improve their bottom-line.
+It is delivering a range of essential benefits such as automated management of wind and solar farms, optimized maintenance schedules, and improved safety by detecting hazards – thus helping the energy companies increase efficiency and improve their bottom line.

 IoT For Smart Sustainable Cities Of The Future